Anita Skeen, Founder, and Wheelbarrow Books Poetry Prize Series Editor

 Arzelia Williams, Intern

 Arzelia is a Detroit native who found poetry at three years old.
 When asked what first drew her to poetry, she credits her great-grandmother, who read poems to her, as a major influence.
-She is a junior double majoring in Social Relations and Policy and Arts and Humanities with a minor in Public Relations.
+She is a senior pursuing a dual degree in Social Relations and Policy and Arts and Humanities with a minor in Public Relations.
 She enjoys writing and performing poetry, reading nonfiction, and traveling.
 Her goal is to visit every continent by the time she is thirty.
-This is Arzelia’s second year with the Center for Poetry.
+This is Arzelia’s third year with the Center for Poetry.